 One is the price of commodities that are being produced and the other is the general market condition.
 Over the last few years the trend in the prices of precious metals, in particular gold, has been mixed on the spot basis as well as the average trailing prices of the metals.
-The gold price has been fluctuating between \$2050 US and \$1750 per ounce over the last few months..
+The gold price has been fluctuating between \$1850 US and \$1750 per ounce over the last few months but is expected to increase given current inflationary pressure.

 The other aspect is the general stock market conditions.
-Unfortunately, the junior mining sector has been under tremendous negative pressure in the market over the last few years however this condition appears to be changing and as the junior gold market issurers has been up consistently over the last 5 months.
+Unfortunately, the junior mining sector has been under tremendous negative pressure in the market over the last few years however this condition appears to be changing as the junior gold market issuers have been up consistently over the last 5 months.
 Previous to the gold market moving upward significant amounts of investing have occurred in the marijuana and blockchain areas which has taken away from investment in the junior mining industry.
 Lincoln is committed to advancing its properties to production as quickly as possible to get into a positive cash flow position.